Bertha K. Madras, PhD

 Research Focus:

 Dr. Madras’ laboratory focuses on brain signaling of dopamine, a transmitter implicated in schizophrenia, substance use disorders, attention-deficit/hyperactivity disorder (ADHD), Parkinson’s disease, and endocrine disorders.
 Her laboratory discovered a class of compounds to detect the dopamine transporter.
-Expressed exclusively on dopamine neurons, this protein is a target of therapeutic medications and of psychostimulant drugs of abuse.
+Expressed exclusively on dopamine neurons, this protein is a target of therapeutic medications and of psychostimulant drugs of misuse.
 The transporter can also serve as a marker of dopamine neurons.

 Initially, she discovered a highly selective radiolabeled probe for in vitro detection of the transporter, which became the most widely used agent for this purpose.
 She subsequently began a program of translational research by converting the compound and analogs into brain imaging agents for PET and SPECT detection of Parkinson’s disease in living brains.
 After her seminal discoveries, numerous analogs of the original compound were developed internationally and used to investigate neuropsychiatric disorders, develop medications, and for other purposes.